makersacademy/chitter-challenge/README.md

 ## Database Model

 To run this app, you will need two databases (test and development environments).
-Since I used activerecord and provided the migration files in this repo, you only need to run the followings commands:
+Since I used Activerecord and provided the migration files in this repo, you only need to run the followings commands:

 ```
 $ rake db:create # to create the databases